uber/h3-js/README.md

 ## Legacy API

 H3 v4 renamed the majority of the functions in the library.
-To help ease migration from H3 v3 to H3v4, we offer a legacy API wrapper at `h3-js/legacy`, which exports the v4 functions with the v3 names.
+To help ease migration from H3 v3 to H3 v4, we offer a legacy API wrapper at `h3-js/legacy`, which exports the v4 functions with the v3 names.
 Users are welcome to use the legacy API wrapper as a transitional support, but are encouraged to upgrade to the H3 v4 API as soon as possible.

+Note that the legacy API is _not_ 100% backwards compatible - it's a thin wrapper on top of the v4 functions, so in cases where behavior has changed, the v4 behavior will be used.
+In particular, many of the v4 functions will throw errors for invalid input, where v3 functions would return null.

 Installation: